 The main effect of water temperature on the environment is related to oxygen in the water.
 The amount of oxygen that water can hold decreases as the temperature of the water increases.
-So if water gets too hot there is less available oxygen for living things.
+So if water gets too hot there is less available oxygen for living things to extract, for example, aquatic animals that need oxygen to breathe.